 Governor Issues Stay at Home Executive Order

-Governor JB Pritzker, Governor of Illinois, issued an Executive Order in Response to COVID-19 being COVID-19 Executive Order No. 8.
+Governor JB Pritzker, Governor of Illinois, EXTENDED his Executive Order No. 8 in Response to COVID-19.

 The order requires all Illinois residents to stay at home, except for essential activities, beginning on Saturday, March 21 at 5:00 p.m. until the end of Tuesday, April 7, 2020.